 Police say 2 people found dead in St. Charles apartment

 ST. CHARLES, Mo.
-(AP) — The bodies of two people have been found inside a St. Charles apartment, police there said.
+(AP) — Police in eastern Missouri have identified two people found dead last week inside a St. Charles apartment.

-The bodies of the 32-year-old man and 21-year-old woman were found Thursday afternoon after officers were sent to the apartment to check on the welfare of someone there, police said.
+The bodies of Darnell Randall, 32, and Shirley Hendrick, 21, were found June 2, police said.
+The discovery came after officers were sent to the apartment to check on the welfare of someone there.
 Both of the victims had been shot, according to St. Charles police.

-Authorities have not released the names of the victims, but say they were acquainted and were believed to have lived together in the apartment.
+Authorities have not given details about how the shooting occurred, but said the two were believed to have lived together in the apartment.

-Police did not offer other details on how the shooting occurred, but police spokesman Lt.
-Tom Wilkinson said the shootings did not appear to be random and that police do not believe there is an ongoing danger to the public.
+Police had earlier said the shootings did not appear to be random and that there is no ongoing danger to the public.

 View Comments